-In June 2007, an FDA advisory panel recommended against approval of Rimonabant, an oral obesity treatment targeting the CB1 receptor system being developed by another sponsor.
+In June 2007, an FDA advisory panel recommended against approval of rimonabant, an oral obesity treatment targeting the CB1 receptor system being developed by another sponsor.
 Rimonabant is a centrally acting drug that reduces patients' desire to eat.
 The advisory panel expressed concerns about the impact of the drug on depressed patients and also expressed concerns about patients having thoughts about suicide.
-In addition, concerns about Rimonabant's mechanism of action and interference with the CB1 receptor pathway were also voiced.
-The sponsor of Rimonabant withdrew its NDA shortly after the advisory panel meeting.
+In addition, concerns about rimonabant's mechanism of action and interference with the CB1 receptor pathway were also voiced.
+The sponsor of rimonabant withdrew its NDA shortly after the advisory panel meeting.

-In December 2004, an FDA advisory panel recommended against approval of a testosterone patch under development by another company to address female sexual dysfunction, specifically hypoactive sexual desire disorder.
-The FDA indicated that more safety data would be required before it would be in a position to recommend approval.
+position to recommend approval.
 Subsequently, this company withdrew its New Drug Application.
 We are developing an investigational transdermal testosterone product candidate, Luramist, which is designed to address hypoactive sexual desire disorder.
-We recently reached agreement with the FDA as regards the long-term cardiovascular event study that we must complete prior to submitting Luramist for approval.
+We recently reached agreement with the FDA regarding the long-term cardiovascular event study that we must complete prior to submitting Luramist for approval.
 We estimate we will have to enroll a minimum of 5,200 patients, over the age of 50, with one cardiovascular risk factor.
 The average minimum exposure to Luramist in the safety study is 12 months.
 The safety study is an events driven study and patients will be followed until the minimum number of pre-defined cardiovascular events has occurred.
 Despite the agreement with the FDA on the size and scope of the safety study, we may be required to undertake additional or expanded clinical trials, which could be expensive and the cause of significant delays in our ability to submit our investigational product candidate to the FDA for consideration.
-In the end, we may be unsuccessful in obtaining FDA approval of our investigational product candidate.
+In the end, we may be unsuccessful in obtaining FDA approval of Luramist or any of our investigational product candidates.